zwartopwit/paspartout.api.public.v2.js/README.markdown

       success...
     });

-When loading a blog post the comments are not included.
+When loading a blog post on the other hand, comments are not included.
 To include them:

     Paspartout.Page.load(page_id_or_permaname, {